 The measures initiated by the government to develop the liberalization of domestic markets allow international brands to develop more quickly in China.
 Direct investment, franchise agreement, or sales intermediary are practices commonly used to improve the visibility and marketing of physical outlets in the territory.

-In 2019, Xiaohongshu counted over 85 million monthly active users on its platform.
+Today, Xiaohongshu counted more than 174 million monthly active users on its platform.
 Its community is mainly composed of urban women (88%), 70% of whom were born after 1990.
 In a word, this is exactly the target audience of kids’ clothing in China.